 If this bothers you, take heart!
 Paper alternatives are available.
 No Issues uses bamboo.
 Pure Planet combines bamboo with recycled sugarcane waste material.
 Both are proudly tree-free.

 Who Gives A Crap donates 50% of its profits towards building toilets in the developing world.
 The company offers recycled and bamboo options, each with paper packaging.
 Bamboo grows super fast, is easily renewable, uses less land than trees, produces less particulate matter and CO2 emissions per tonne of paper produced.
 It needs no tending, irrigation or fertilisation and can be harvested once a year.
-(Psst: for bulk supply (ie no freight) of Who Gives A Crap go to Booths Confectionery, 17 Sydney Road, Mudgee.)

 The information in this article came from ABC Organic Gardener, Issue 112, Spring 2019.